bimdata/python-api-client/docs/IfcApi.md

 Update all fields of all storeys

          This route allows you to create storeys, modify them, delete them and organize them by order.
 If the optional field \"id\" is present, the storey will be modified.
 Otherwise, a new storey will be created.
 If an \"id\" present in the api is not present in the list passed in parameter, the corresponding storey will be deleted.
-An storey with \"is_site=True\" will be stored without order.
-Required scopes: ifc:write
+A storey with \"is_site=True\" will be stored without order.
+There can be only one storey with \"is_site=True\"\"  Required scopes: ifc:write

 ### Example